assadnavi/assadnavi.github.io/_posts/2023-09-22-interview-preparation-smallest-element-of-an-array.md

 - **size(xs)** : returns the size of the array **xs**
 - **math_minimum(a, b)** : returns the mathematically smallest element between **a** and **b**

-Thanks for reading.
-I hope you have learnt something while working on this code challenge.
-If you have any questions or comments, don't hesitate to <a href="mailto:hello@assadnavi.ch">contact me</a>

 <br/>

 {% highlight vb %}